merope82/JWIms/README.md

 3. These observations will also provide an estimate of possible vignetting across the MIRI FOV."*

-### PID 1448 - MIRI Stray Light Pointed Model Correlation

-This program observed 8 different backgrounds to determine the contribution of stray light for various NIRCam and MIRI filters.
-Of these, one was the Galactic Center.
-This is possibly my favorite MIRI Commissioning image.
-Next to the GC, low background, 1.2 minimum zodi, and moderate background regions were also observed.
-All of them show interesting features.

-The Galactic Center is obviously dust heavy.
-Separating the 7.7 and 10-12.8 mu regions is difficult, but possible.
-A PAH filament a the edge of the imaging region is an interesting feature.

-The Low Background and the 1.2 Minimum Zodi images highlight some really red galaxies!
-Notice the two spirals that are only visible at 10 microns in the 1.2 Minimum Zodi image!

-The PAH features are really evident in the moderate background region image.

-As noted, the point of this dataset was to measure the level of stray light in the detectors.
-To quote from the program abstract:

-*"The pointed stray light observations will use multiple near-IR and mid-IR filters covering the spectral response of NIRCam and MIRI at 8 sky pointings.
-We also propose to characterize the background and straylight from 0.6 to 5.3 micron over the NIRSpec field of view by means of MOS observations at 3 pointings, and NIRISS imaging and grism observations at 3-5 sky pointings.
-The listed points (Table 1) correspond to the modeled sky pointings, one corresponds with the 1.2 min Zodi ‘Benchmark’ location,  three correspond to deep field locations (or low background pointings if deep field are unavailable during commissioning), Continuous viewing zones and 3 pointings which explore stressing cases in the background model,*

-*1) when the galactic center is observed face-on,
-2) when moderate backgrounds in Zodiacal and non-Zodiacal backgrounds are observed, and
-3) when Zodiacal light is at maximum with a minimum in-field contribution.*

-*Not all pointings may be available at all times, so alternate pointings may be used."*

 ### PID 1464 - MIRI PSF check following MIMF recovery

 This image was taken as part of the optical system checkout, following MIMF (muli-instrument,